Seafood & Health

 Omega-3 fatty acids are a type of polyunsaturated fatty acid (PUFA).
-They are an essential component of the human diet because our bodies cannot make them.
-These fats are necessary for proper brain growth and development.
+They are an essential component of the human diet because our bodies cannot produce them.
+These fats contributes to proper brain growth and development.
 Omega-3 fatty acids are most abundant in deep-water fatty fish and in some plant oils.
 They have anti-inflammatory effects on the body and may be helpful in the prevention and treatment of numerous conditions.

 The omega-3 fatty acid content varies greatly among different species of fish.
 Cold-water fatty fish have the highest content of omega-3 fatty acids because their physiology, environment and diet promote omega-3 fatty acid production in their flesh.